 Tanchuling College cultivates academic excellence and lifelong learning through quality education

-A Bachelor of Science in Hospital Management is an undergraduate degree program that focuses on the administrative and managerial aspects of healthcare institutions, particularly hospitals.
+A Bachelor of Science in Hospitality Management is an undergraduate degree program that focuses on the administrative and managerial aspects of healthcare institutions, particularly hospitals.
 This program equips students with the knowledge and skills needed to effectively manage the operations, finances, and resources of healthcare facilities.
-Here are some key aspects of a BSc in Hospital Management program:
+Here are some key aspects of a BSc in Hospitality Management program:

 - Management Skills: Students develop skills in leadership, communication, problem-solving, decision-making, and organizational management.
 These skills are essential for overseeing the smooth operation of healthcare facilities.